 Your business information online should be consistent.
 So, make sure that all your listings are live, accurate, and up to date, especially your NAP (name, address, phone)

 If you read our guide to inbound marketing, you may recall our discussion on the importance of blogging and content creation.
 Not all blogs are created equal, though.

 The best types of spa advertising content are those that tell a narrative.
 They emotionally engage the reader.
 They make them stop and think, "Wow!
 I didn't know that about spa treatments!"

-Perhaps you could recount an injury of your own and detail how services similar to yours helped you recover.
+Perhaps you could recount an situation of your own and detail how services similar to yours helped you recover.
 Or, with permission, write about a few of your favorite patients and their experience with your spa.

 Include patient testimonials on your website and other content and use photos, if possible.
 Emotions help drive sales, so don't shy away from sharing your own.

 The more emotional and relatable your content, the better it'll perform.

 Emotionally driven content can also be used to drive traffic back to your website for more information or offers.
 You may want to create a blog post with CTAs on it - telling customers what they need to do next.